 As safety professionals, of course we can argue that the scope of knowledge for MD/PhD types may not include the specifics of an OSHA standard or other regulatory standard.
 For MD’s this could be knowledge of safe needle devices currently on the market and how they are used.
 Or what constitutes a ‘full’ sharps or biohazard container, and what can and cannot be placed in such a receptacle by way of regulated waste category.
 Or, another example is knowing the frequency with which healthcare professionals are required to have Mantoux skin tests based on the epidemiology of disease in their county.

 MDs and PhDs have other hazard exposures too, such as electrical, ergonomic, respiratory, laser, radiological and on and on and...MDs and PhDs or other highly educated professionals simply aren’t exempt and do have workplace exposure to recognized hazards common or otherwise and therefore need training.

 Now, for employers who specifically work with MDs and PhDs who are contracted as independents, and feel they are exempt from safety training, you can make such training a condition of the agreement.
-At Vivid, we have one healthcare customer who does just that.
+At HSI, we have one healthcare customer who does just that.
 Why?
 Because of a little policy OSHA has called the Multi-Employer Worksite Policy, which spells out your responsibility as the host employer.

 If that is your situation, here is the policy.